 The Open RN Advisory Committee provided input on this book and contains industry members, nursing associate deans, and nursing students:

 - Jenny Bauer, MSN, RN, NPD-BC, Mayo Clinic Health System Northwest Wisconsin, Eau Claire, WI

 - Lisa Cannestra, Eastern Wisconsin Healthcare Alliance

-- Travis Christman, BSN, RN, HSHS Sacred Heart Hospital
+- Travis Christman, MSN, RN, HSHS Sacred Heart Hospital

 - Sheri Johnson, UW Population Health Institute